 Char Dham Destinations

-The minimun and maximum temperature in October in Gangotri is 8°C and 19°C respectively.
-The weather is generally cloudy and pleasant in October and you would feel cold throughout the day.
-Light Woolen clothes are recommended for Gangotri in October.
+The minimun and maximum temperature in November in Gangotri is 5°C and 17°C respectively.
+The weather is generally pleasant and clear in November and you would feel chilling cold throughout the day.
+Heavy Woolen clothes are recommended for Gangotri in November.

 Gangotri is famous among tourist as Gangotri Temple, Base of Popular Treks and Expedition, Pilgrimage, Char Dham, Temple.